 The Temperance Refreshment rooms, typical of the many businesses which sprang up in and around Alton village to cater for the influx of visitors.
 Guide books of the period encouraged visitors to visit the sights of Alton itself and go for rambles along the Churnet Valley.

 Advertisements from the 1932 guide to Alton Towers.
 Entertainment in this era included a full programme of band concerts featuring prize outfits such as the Burslem Imperial, the Kidsgrove Excelsior and the Famous Cresswell Colliery Band.
+A colourful LMS railway poster from the 1920s paints a grand image of the Towers estate.

 Nostalgic scenes from the 1964 season, the year when the Towers cable car opened.
 Travelling from the miniature railway station to the Chinese temple, the network of four-seater cars were capable of carrying 1,000 people an hour.
 As well as fairground rides and rowing boats, one of the park boasted ‘the world’s largest model railway’.